Out of all the short-haired guinea pig breeds, the Abyssinian guinea pig is one of the most unique, namely due to their whirlpool-shaped coat.

 You’ll need a cotton swab and some small animal ear cleaner (mineral oil is also fine).
 Moisten the cotton swab with your preferred ear cleaner and rub it over the surface of both ears.

 Never stick the tip inside your pet’s ears – this can cause severe damage.
-If you suspect an issue with your guinea pig’s ears, contact a vet and book an appointment as soon as possible.
+If you suspect an issue with your guinea pig’s ears, contact a vet and seek veterinary attention as soon as possible.

 Cutting your guinea pig’s nails isn’t something you need to do every day, but you’ll still need to do it every now and again.